Marius-450/anisha/README.md

 ## Credits

-The base code for many shapes comes from adafruit_display_shapes https://github.com/adafruit/Adafruit_CircuitPython_Display_Shapes , except for the ellipse that was adapted from adafruit_circuitpython_turtle lib https://github.com/adafruit/Adafruit_CircuitPython_turtle .
+The base code for many shapes comes from [adafruit_display_shapes](https://github.com/adafruit/Adafruit_CircuitPython_Display_Shapes), except for the ellipse that was adapted from [adafruit_circuitpython_turtle lib](https://github.com/adafruit/Adafruit_CircuitPython_turtle).
-I also shamelessly copied some code from pypixelbuf lib https://github.com/adafruit/Adafruit_CircuitPython_Pypixelbuf
+I also shamelessly copied some code from [adafruit pypixelbuf lib](https://github.com/adafruit/Adafruit_CircuitPython_Pypixelbuf).

 Thanks to Adafruit for making this possible.

 ## Methods and attributes of Ashape objects